-Now in its 29th year, Voices is a student fellowship program that provides aspiring journalists with career-ready skills to succeed in the continually-evolving media landscape.
+Now in its 29th year, Voices is an all-expenses-paid student fellowship program that provides aspiring journalists with career-ready skills to succeed in the continually-evolving media landscape.
 At its core, the program’s mission is to help a diverse group of aspiring journalists understand how audiences engage with them, how communities view the work they produce, and how they can understand the impact their work has.
 By nurturing relationships between students and professional volunteers, Voices also gives students the opportunity to tap into mentors’ networks and begin their own.

 This program is open to undergraduate and graduate students interested in journalism.
 We are looking for students who are interested in spending the summer producing a long-form, in-depth news project over the course of the summer.
 We want students who are excellent storytellers and who are interested in new technologies and story forms.
 Reporters, social media strategists, designers, developers, data engineers, podcasters, broadcasters, bloggers are all welcome to apply.